Model Evaluation (Your First Edge AI Project)

 In Imagimob Studio we empower the user with a very powerful tool of letting the model label the train/validation/test data for us so that we can play it back and look at it in detail.
 Just as we did when we labelled the data at the beginning of this guide.

 Note: Your directory structure and file names might be different from the examples in the pictures below.

 # Tracking training job progress

-In this view, we can track the progress of our training job.
+In the Jobs tab you will see list of your jobs.
+Double-click on a job to open it.
+In the following view, we can track the progress of our training job.

 As the training progresses, information is added to this view as seen below.